WebDeverDan/README-Generator/Develop/README.md

 ## License

-* This application is licensed under the Copyleft License.
+* This application is licensed under the Public Domain license type.

 ## Acknowledgments

-*asdf
+*adf

 ## Questions
-* If you have any questions regarding the application, please reach out to asdf (the creator), at their GitHub profile located here: https://github.com/asdf, or via email at asfd.
+* If you have any questions regarding the application, please reach out to asdf (the creator), at their GitHub profile located here: https://github.com/asdf, or via email at asdf.